Climate Change (Information Disclosure Based on TCFD Recommendations)

 - Achieve net zero GHG emissions by 2050.

-- Achieve 75% reduction from 2018 levels by 2040, aim for “offset zero”* through aggressive promotion of businesses that contribute to GHG emission reductions.
+- Achieve 75% reduction from 2018 levels by 2040, aim for “offset zero”* through aggressive promotion of businesses with avoided emissions.

-- Offset zero: When reduction contributions exceed company GHG emissions
+- Offset zero: When avoided emissions exceed company GHG emissions

 - Achieve 40% reduction from 2018 levels by 2030.